 Seeing your wedge shot hit the green, take one hop, and zip backward like it’s on a leash is one of the most satisfying sights in golf.
-It’s not a trick reserved only for the pros on TV, with the right know-how, you can learn to put some serious sauce on the ball yourself.
+It’s not a trick reserved only for the pros on TV.
+With the right know-how, you can learn to put some serious sauce on the ball yourself.
 This guide will break down the essential components - from gear and setup to the precise swing mechanics - that create that gorgeous, zipping backspin.

 What Actually Makes a Golf Ball Spin Backward?